device42/device42-docs/docs/administration/appliance-manager/setting-up-backup-device42-appliance-manager.md

 You can create multiple backup schedules to automate the backup process.
 All fields are required.

-Choose the time and days of the week you want the backup to run and whether to use Mail Server, SFTP, Amazon S3, or NFS as the source for the backup.
+Choose the time and days of the week you want the backup to run.
+Indicate whether you want to use Mail Server, SFTP, Amazon S3, or NFS as the source for the backup.

 Test the backup by clicking the **Save and Test backup now** button.